Picard-Vessiot Extensions of Real Differential Fields: Forms of

-\begin{theorem} Let $K$ be a real differential field with real closed field of constants $k$, $\cL(Y)=0$ a linear differential equation defined over $K$, $L|K$ a real Picard-Vessiot extension for $\cL(Y)=0$ and $G$ the differential Galois group of $L|K$.
-We assume that $G$ is a real form of one of the exceptional groups $G_2, F_4$ or $E_8$.

-\begin{enumerate}[(1)] \item If $G$ is a real form of $G_2$, there are 2 Picard-Vessiot extensions for the equation $\cL(Y)=0$, up to $K$-differential isomorphism; \item If $G$ is a real form of $F_4$ or $E_8$, there are 3 Picard-Vessiot extensions for the equation $\cL(Y)=0$, up to $K$-differential isomorphism. \end{enumerate}

-In all three cases, the differential Galois groups of the Picard-Vessiot extensions range over the whole set of real forms of $G\times_k\overline{k}$.
+\begin{Theorem} Let $K$ be a formally real differential field with real closed field of constants $k$, $\cL(Y)=0$ a linear differential equation defined over $K$, $L|K$ a formally real Picard--Vessiot extension for $\cL(Y)=0$ and $G$ the differential Galois group of $L|K$.
+We assume that $G$ is a real form of $\Sp(2n)$. \begin{enumerate}\itemsep=0pt \item[$(1)$] If $G=\Sp(2n,k)$, $L|K$ is the unique Picard--Vessiot extension for the equation $\cL(Y)=0$. \item[$(2)$] If $G=\SU(n,\h,h_p)$, where $h_p$ is a nondegenerate hermitian form on $\h^n$, of index $p$, $0\leq p \leq n$, $p\geq n-p$, there are $[n/2]+1$ Picard--Vessiot extensions for the equation $\cL(Y)=0$, up to $K$-differential isomorphism, and their differential Galois groups range over the whole set of groups $G=\SU(n,\h,h_q)$, with $h_q$ a nondegenerate hermitian form on $\h^n$, of index $q$, $0\leq q \leq n$, $q\geq n-q$. \end{enumerate} \end{Theorem}